JanRi3D/Moodle-Installer/README.md

 To install Moodle with ease, follow these simple steps:

-1. Clone this Script to your server:
+1. Clone this script to your server:

    ```shell
    wget -O Install.sh https://raw.githubusercontent.com/JanRi3D/Moodle/main/Install.sh